-Important Dates for the Briant family
+Early History of the Briant family

 This web page shows only a small excerpt of our Briant research.
 Another 258 words (18 lines of text) covering the years 1066, 1086, 1296, 1296, 1150, 1694, 1500, 1471, 1500, 1518, 1490, 1549, 1676, 1662, 1699, 1621, 1668, 1699 and are included under the topic Early Briant History in all our PDF Extended History products and printed products wherever possible.